fat-fuzzy/rocks/packages/gfx/src/lib/sketches/fat-fuzzy/001-wing/README.md

 1. The wing has bones:
    - a scapula bone that moves the wing to and from the body
    - a humerus bone that moves the wing up and down`
-   - a radius bone that moves the mid wing in and out
+   - a radius+ulna bone structure that moves the mid wing in and out
-   - a ulna bone that moves the wing tip in and out
+   - a metacarpal 'finger' bone that moves the wing tip in and out
-   - a carpometacarpal bone that moves the wing tip in and out
+   - a metacarpal 'thumb' bone that moves the wing tip in and out
 1. The wing has 3 layers of feathers:
    - layer 1:
      - the humerus bone has 6 feathers
-     - the radius bone has 10 feathers
+     - the radius+ulna bone structure has 10 feathers
-     - the ulna bone has 8 feathers
+     - the metacarpal 'finger' bone has 8 feathers
    - layer 2:
-     - the radius bone has 12 feathers
+     - the radius+ulna bone structure has 12 feathers
-     - the ulna bone has 10 feathers
+     - the metacarpal 'finger' bone has 10 feathers
    - layer 3:
      - the humerus bone has 5 feathers
-     - the radius bone has 7 feathers
+     - the radius+ulna bone structure has 7 feathers
-     - the ulna bone has 5 feathers
+     - the metacarpal 'finger' bone has 5 feathers
    - layer 4:
      - the humerus bone has fluffy feathers
-     - the radius bone has fluffy feathers
+     - the radius+ulna bone structure has fluffy feathers
-     - the ulna bone has fluffy feathers
+     - the metacarpal 'finger' bone has fluffy feathers
-     - the carpometacarpal bone has 3 feathers
+     - the metacarpal 'thumb' bone has 3 feathers

 ### Wing movement